The Best Aerodynamic Semi Upgrades to Boost MPG & Save on Fuel Costs

 The road speed that you'll normally drive will require an optimal RPM.

-Wide-based single tires (AKA "super singles") are the best commercial tire for fuel economy.
+Wide-based single tires (AKA "super singles" or WBST) are the best commercial tire for fuel economy.
+WBST achieves 2-5% fuel savings, only 5% of truckers use them.

-Dual tires, on the other hand, aren’t the best for fuel economy.
-However, dual tires offer improved traction on turbulent road conditions, whether it be mud, thick snow, or unpaved terrain.
+Standard dual tires, on the other hand, aren’t the best for fuel economy.
+They offer better traction than single tire setups.

-If one tire blows out, you've got an extra one.
+Not only that...but if one tire blows out, you've got a spare.

 Reduced rolling resistance means your truck requires less energy to keep moving.
 The engine doesn’t have to work as hard, so you consume less fuel.